IRMVLab/EgoLoc/README.md

 ## 1. Getting Started

-> We provide two demo videos from the [EgoPAT3D-DT dataset](https://github.com/oppo-us-research/USST) for quick experimentation.
+> We provide videos from the [EgoPAT3D-DT dataset](https://github.com/oppo-us-research/USST) and our self-recorded data for quick experimentation.

 ---